 Catch up on where EVERY Game of Thrones character is before season 8

-Lending weight to this new information about Game of Thrones episode runtimes is that Jorah Mormont himself, Iain Glen, has been quoted in the Daily Express as saying: “We all sat down for the read-through of six feature-length episodes.
+Turns out filming them took a hell of a long time too, as Jorah Mormont himself, Iain Glen, has been quoted in the Daily Express as saying: “We all sat down for the read-through of six feature-length episodes.
 They took longer to film, cost more, and are more surprising.”

-And if that's not enough evidence for you, HBO CEO Richard Plepler told Variety: "It’s a spectacle.
+They're going to be a spectacle too, which was hinted by HBO CEO Richard Plepler during an interview with Variety.
+"It’s a spectacle.
 [David Benioff and D.B.
 Weiss] have done six movies.
 The reaction I had while watching them was, ‘I’m watching a movie,’…They knew the bar was high.
 They’ve exceeded the bar.
 I’ve watched them twice without any CGI and I’m in awe.
 Everybody’s in for an extraordinary treat of storytelling and of magical, magical production."
 Wow.

 Miguel Sapochnik and his crew will be back to direct two episodes in season 8 (we know they're episodes 3 and 5).
 He’s the guy who was responsible for Hardhome in season 5, and final episode The Winds of Winter in season 6 (which won an Emmy), so that's good.
 He certainly knows how to shoot an impressive action scene.
 Elsewhere TV veteran David Nutter (Winter is Coming, The Rains of Castermere) is back to do episodes 1, 2, and 4.

 But what of the all-important final episode?
 Showrunners DB Weiss and David Benioff are directing that one themselves - the first time they’ve helmed an episode of the series… So no pressure then.